FE6053 - International Trade and Finance (2021/22)

 |Module level||Honours (06)|

 |Credit rating for module||15|

 |Running in 2021/22||

 This module introduces students to the fundamental aspects of the theories of international trade and finance, policy analysis and the controversies that surround these activities.
 It will examine the costs and benefits of these two fundamental activities in the global economy and consider the extent to which government policies in these areas can improve economic outcomes.
 The module will draw on up-to-date analyses and empirical studies and will examine theoretical and contemporary policy issues in this regard in the international economy.

-The division of labour and the gains from trade.
-From Absolute advantage to Comparative advantage.
+- The division of labour and the gains from trade.
+From Mercantilism to Absolute advantage to Comparative advantage.
 Ricardian model.
+Terms of trade.
 Empirical evidence.
-Relative wages.

-Exchange rate determination.
+- Exchange rate determination.
 International capital Flows.
 Exchange rate management.
-Borrowing and Lending.
 Uncovered interest parity.
 Purchasing Power Parity.
-Flexi-price monetary model.
-Dornbush model.
-Portfolio balance model.
+Monetary approach.
+Fixed vs floating exchange rate regimes.

 Balance of independent study and scheduled teaching activity

 Teaching is structured around a lecture (2 hour) and a seminar (1 hour) session per week.
 Lectures will introduce some key topics, concepts and theories, with focus on international trade and finance.
 Each lecture session will be given a clear context and will then introduce new concepts, ideas and applications.
 This is an effective way for students to discover the interactive nature of international economics theory, and to explore international trade and finance concepts in real world issues and problems.
 Lectures are designed to be lively and interactive.
 Students are encouraged to take part in thought-provoking debates and discussions.
 Participating in debates, in conjunction with note taking, reinforces students’ understanding of international economics topics and help improve their oral communication and analytical skills.